russellgrapes/telegram-bash-system-monitoring/README.md

 - `--LA5 [threshold]`: Set a threshold for 5-minute Load Average.
 If omitted, the script defaults to an auto-threshold of 75% of the CPU cores.
 - `--LA15 [threshold]`: Set a threshold for 15-minute Load Average.
 If omitted, the script defaults to an auto-threshold of 50% of the CPU cores.
 - `--SSH-LOGIN`: Enable monitoring of SSH login activity, issuing alerts for any new sessions that do not match the specified excluded IPs or IP ranges.
+- `--SFTP-MONITOR`: Enable monitoring of SFTP activity, issuing alerts for any new sessions that do not match the specified excluded IPs or IP ranges.
 - `--REBOOT`: Monitor the system for reboots and send a notification upon system restart.

 *Alerts are sent to Telegram when thresholds are exceeded.